Templating and Views

 Blade templates can be used interchangeably with PHP templates.
 Mantle will automatically detect the file extension and load the appropriate template engine.

-View File Location
+View File Locations

 By default WordPress will only load a template part from the active theme and